 1. What to expect

 On the day, arrive a little early so you’re not in a rush.
-I’ll give you a briefing on the trip, fun stuff to see on the way and any hazards, then we’ll head off.
+At the start time, we’ll introduce ourselves and I’ll give everyone a quick briefing including fun stuff to see on the way and anything to watch out for, then we’ll head off.
 The group will stay together so don’t worry about getting lost!
-We stop at scenic spots for photos, to learn about the area and to refuel with tasty snacks (which I will bring).
+We stop at scenic spots for photos, to learn about the area and to refuel and chat with tasty snacks (which I will bring).

-Trips vary but you will see all or some of: beautiful bushland, scenic lookouts, secluded beaches, waterfalls, swimming holes, historic sites.
-We do any combination of hiking, swimming, kayaking, canoeing, navigating, picnicing, biking, games, social racing, camping or campfires
+Trips vary but you’ll see all or some of: beautiful bushland, scenic lookouts, secluded beaches, waterfalls, swimming holes, historic sites.
+We do any combination of hiking, swimming, kayaking, canoeing, navigating, picnicing, biking, games, social events, camping or campfires.
+Details will be in the event description.

 2. What to bring?

 You’ll be emailed a packing list the Thursday before the trip.
-As a guide, you’ll need comfortable clothes including a jumper (fleece is ideal), a rain jacket, a hat and sunnies and sturdy shoes (runners or cross trainers are fine, you don’t need hiking boots).
+As a guide, you’ll need clothes that are comfortable for walking including a jumper (fleece is ideal), a rain jacket, a hat and sunnies and decent shoes (runners or cross trainers are fine, you don’t need hiking boots).

 3. What if I don’t have that gear?